brillout/awesome-react-components/README.md

 ### Contributing

 Please review our [contributing guidelines](https://github.com/brillout/awesome-react-components/blob/master/CONTRIBUTING.md).
-We keep this list fresh by **requiring all PRs to remove one or more non-awesome entry from this list**.
+We keep this list fresh by **requiring all PRs to remove one or more non-awesome entries from this list**.
 Please ONLY PR a new resource if you are ALSO removing one.

 ## UI Components